Engineered Wood Vs Solid Wood FlooringWritten by: Yarl Christie

 Solid hardwood flooring is great to have, but the performance depends on the type of solid wood.
 For example, a pine floor is a poor selection for areas that experience heavy traffic or in kitchens and households with kids and active pets.
 In such spaces, denser woods are appropriate as they can handle scratches and dents better.

-Whether you are looking to buy engineered wood floors or hardwood floors, Stories Flooring offers a fine selection of high-quality flooring from some of the best manufacturers from around the world.
+Whether you are looking to buy engineered wood floors or solid wood floors, Stories Flooring offers a fine selection of high-quality flooring from some of the best manufacturers from around the world.
 We encourage you to request free samples before you place your order so you can make an informed decision.